Computer Science Minor Concentration (B.A.) (18 credits)

 Program Description

-The Minor Concentration Computer Science is designed for students who want to gain a basic understanding of computer science principles and may be taken in conjunction with any program in the Faculty of Arts.
+The Minor Concentration Computer Science is designed to provide the basics of computer science principles, and it make be taken in conjunction with any program in the Faculty of Arts.

 Required Courses (9 credits)